 - Vanilla Extract

-I will say it took a few batches to get this to work.
-I started out with just replacing all the light corn syrup with honey.
+It took a few batches to get this to work.
+I started out by replacing all the light corn syrup with honey.
 Two issues with this.
 The candy was just like I dipped my finger into the honey jar and grabbed a big lick.
 It had no resemblance to candy corn flavor, and it was a sticky mess that was almost impossible to roll out.
 Then once rolled out, it slowly started to spread.
-So instead of little triangles of candy corn, we just had soft gooey messes.
+So instead of little triangles of candy corn, we had soft gooey messes.